-Federal credit unions are permitted to serve foreign nationals within their fields of membership wherever they reside provided they have the ability, resources, and management expertise to serve such persons.
-Before a credit union opens a branch outside the United States, it must submit an application to do so and have prior written approval of the regional director.
+A federal credit union is permitted to serve foreign nationals within its field of membership wherever such individuals reside if management has the ability and resources to serve them.
+Before a credit union opens a branch outside the United States, it must submit an application to do so and have prior written approval of the regional director or Office of National Examinations and Supervision Director.
 A federal credit union may establish a service facility on a United States military installation or United States embassy without prior NCUA approval.